Ic3Venom/JavaExercises/README.md

 # JavaExercises
-A place where I store my class's exercises
+A place where I store all exercises from classes I have taken